Uncontested Divorce with Children

 • Request for non-hearing Uncontested Divorce

-• Decree granting Divorce and awarding Child Custody: If the divorce is obtained by default, then the signature of the Defendant is not essential.
-However, if the divorce is procured by agreement and the Defendant has signed the Appearance and Waiver form, then the signature of the Defendant is essential.
-The Plaintiff must sign this document
+• Decree granting Divorce and awarding Child Custody: If the divorce is obtained by default, then the signature of the defendant is not essential.
+However, if the divorce is procured by agreement and the defendant has signed the appearance and waiver form, then the signature of the defendant is essential.
+The plaintiff should also sign this document.

 Varying methods of Service of documents

-• Assume that the Defendant accedes with the Plaintiff regarding divorce, distribution of assets and debts, plans for child support, visitation and child custody.
-Then, such a Defendant must sign the "Appearance and Waiver" in the presence of a Notary Public.
-In addition to this, the Defendant must file the following documents
+• Assume that the defendant accedes with the plaintiff regarding divorce, distribution of assets and debts, child custody, plans for child support and visitation.
+Then, such a defendant must sign the "Appearance and Waiver" in the presence of a Notary Public.
+In addition to this, the defendant must file the following documents:

 • Asset and Debt Statement